 What If the Worst Happens – a Pipe Bursts?

-Like we said before, first things first – shut off your home’s water supply.
-Then, call an expert plumber right away.
-While you wait on the plumber to arrive, start soaking up the water with a mop, towels, sponges – whatever you have – to clean up as much water as you can before it causes damage.
-If the damage is serious, go ahead and contact your insurance agent – most homeowners insurance covers burst pipes that result in water damage.
+As we said, first things first – shut off your home’s water supply.
+Then, call an expert plumber immediately.
+While you are waiting on the plumber to arrive, start soaking up the water with a mop, rags, sponges – whatever you have – to clean up as much water as you can before it causes damage.
+If the damage is serious, go ahead and give your insurance agent a call – the majority of homeowners insurance covers burst pipes that result in water damage.

-Don’t wait until something terrible happens to learn how to turn off your water supply.
-Take a few minutes now to learn right where your water supply valve is located and exactly how to shut off the water to your home.
-A little preparation now will save you precious time during a plumbing emergency.
+Don’t wait until something terrible happens to learn how to shut off your water supply.
+Take some time now to learn right where your water supply valve is located and exactly how to shut off the water to your home.
+A little practice now will save you valuable time during a plumbing emergency.